JuliaEditorSupport/julia-vim/README.md

 Even when the mapping is disabled, the feature is still available via the omnicompletion mechanism, i.e. by pressing `CTRL-X` and then `CTRL-O`.

+To disable the suggestions of partial matches completions, use the command `:let g:julia_latex_suggestions_enabled = 0`.

+In general, suggestions try not to get in the way, and so if an exact match is detected (e.g. `\ne`) when `Tab` is pressed, the substitution will be done even when there would be other symbols with the same prefix (e.g. `\neg`).
+This behaviour can be changed by the command `:let g:julia_latex_to_unicode_eager = 0`, in which case hitting `Tab` will first produce a suggestion list, and only pressing it again will trigger the substitution to Unicode.

 [supertab]: https://github.com/ervandew/supertab
 [YouCompleteMe]: https://github.com/Valloric/YouCompleteMe